-The beauty of dashboards is they can answer specific questions about KPIs and metrics business leaders find most important.
+The beauty of business dashboards is they can be set up to answer questions about specific business processes and outcomes.

 Revenues and Forecasts